nathanjophillips/nathan-phillips-ux-iop-old/README.md

 The list can be manipulated by creating new users, editing current users, and deleting users.

-Each user profile has a unique ID, Name, Phone, Email.
+Each user profile has a unique ID, Name, Phone,and Email.

 ## How to Use
 _Describe generally what will be added/changed_